Prismatic cohomology relative to $\delta$-rings: Introduction

-for all $u\in\bZ$.\footnote{This filtration does not agree with the conjugate filtration constructed in~\cite{prisms} in the prismatic case; see Warning~\ref{warn:conjugate}.
-Rather it is an analog of the conjugate filtration on absolute prismatic cohomology studied in~\cite{bhatt-lurie-apc}.} \end{proposition}
+Our conjugate filtration does not agree with the conjugate filtration constructed in~\cite{prisms} in the prismatic case; see Warning~\ref{warn:conjugate}.
+Rather it is an analog of the conjugate filtration on absolute prismatic cohomology studied in~\cite{bhatt-lurie-apc}.

 The construction of the Nygaard-completed prismatic cohomology and the Nygaard filtration will also be given using the language of prismatic crystals as is done in~\cite[Sec.~5.5]{bhatt-lurie-apc}.

 Finally we note that one can also give other descriptions of relative prismatic cohomology that are often more accessible or easier to describe.